|

 6541

-This section contains queries that you can run to display information about the error
+This section contains queries that you can run to display information

-the error queue at the destination site.
+are placed in the error queue at the destination site.

-The following query lists the general information about the error transactions at a
+The following query lists the general information about the error

-replication site:
+transactions at a replication site:

 COLUMN ORIGIN_TRAN_DB HEADING 'Origin|Database' FORMAT A15